pyiron/pylammpsmpi/README.md

 [![Python package](https://github.com/pyiron/pylammpsmpi/workflows/Python%20package/badge.svg)](https://github.com/pyiron/pylammpsmpi/actions)

 With `pylammpsmpi` you can control a `mpi4py` parallel LAMMPS instance from a serial python process or a Jupyter notebook.
-Internally `pylammpsmpi` leverages the `pympipool` communication interface to connect the serial python process the user interacts with, with the `mpi4py` parallel LAMMPS instance.
+Internally `pylammpsmpi` leverages the `executorlib` communication interface to connect the serial python process the user interacts with, with the `mpi4py` parallel LAMMPS instance.
 The advantage of separating the `mpi4py` parallel LAMMPS instance from the rest of the workflow is that the workflow can be written as serial python code, while still benefiting from the parallel performance of LAMMPS.
 Still this comes at the cost of additional data transfer, as